sleepymalc/VSCode-LaTeX-Inkscape/README.md

 #### 1. Watch

-Since Inkscape in dafault does not save the file in `pdf+latex`, hence we need Inkscape figure manager to help us.
+Since Inkscape in default does not save the file in `pdf+latex`, hence we need Inkscape figure manager to help us.
 We need to first open the a file watcher to *watch* the file for any changes.
 If there is any, then file watcher will tell Inkscape to save the file in `pdf+latex` format.

 To open the file watcher, you can type `inkscape-figures watch` in the terminal.
 In my case, I set up a shortly for this.
 In [keybindings.json](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/keybindings.json), we have